rbalaji0605/HappyFox_Assignment/README.md

 # 12 - Proper setup() and teardown() structure is not followed, testNG annotations can be used

-# 12 - Dynamic wait statement should be used to improve the execution time
+# 13 - Dynamic wait statement should be used to improve the execution time

+# 14 - Multiple method implementation is missing, for example loginAsAdmin